-India vs Pakistan: Hardik Pandya in a Zone, but India Need Some Answers for the Future
+India vs Pakistan: Hardik Pandya In a Zone, But India Need Some Answers For The Future

 At 128/9 after 18.3 overs, Pakistan were not in the game.
 But those last nine deliveries by Bhuvneshwar Kumar and Arshdeep Singh were nowhere near the original game plan and those runs to No. 11 Shahnawaz Dahani could really have cost them the game.
-Also Read - Dinesh Karthik Bows to Hardik Pandya After Match-Winning Six; PIC Goes VIRAL
+Also Read - India vs Pakistan: Hardik Pandya in a Zone, but India Need Some Answers for the Future

 They played uppish shots to the bouncers aimed at their leading shoulder and most of them failed.
 Even the middle-order had no clue about how to deal with this and India looked like a million dollars, till the last nine balls.